 The 2020 Tokyo Olympics has something vast for all surfers around the world.
-For the first time; the International Olympic Committee (IOC) has decided to make surfing a part of Olympics and that the contests will be conducted in the ocean instead of wave pools.
+For the first time; the International Olympic Committee (IOC) has decided to make surfing a part of the Olympics and that the contests will be conducted in the ocean instead of wave pools.

-The competition will adopt a four-person heat structure in which the best two of each heat will proceed to the next round, and the judgement panel will score the performances ranging from 1 to 10 with two decimal places.
+The competition will adopt a four-person heat structure in which the best two of each heat will proceed to the next round, and the judging panel will score the performances ranging from 1 to 10 with two decimal places.

-In the words of professional surfer Kelly Slater, "it'd be a huge honour" to be a part of the Olympic surfing competition, and he is all set to compete at even at the age of 48 that he will be in 2020.
+In the words of professional surfer Kelly Slater, "it'd be a huge honor" to be a part of the Olympic surfing competition, and he is all set to compete at even at the age of 48 that he will be in 2020.

-Even other prominent surfers and the leading names of the World Surf League such as John "John" Florence, Gabriel Medina and Tatiana Weston-Webb are likely to participate in the event.
+Even other prominent surfers and the leading names of the World Surf League such as John "John" Florence, Gabriel Medina, and Tatiana Weston-Webb are likely to participate in the event.